Online Master’s in Mental Health Counseling Programs

 Why Become a Mental Health counselor?

 According to a handout from the Medicare Mental Health Workforce Coalition, 77 million people in the United States live in areas experiencing a shortage of mental health professionals (PDF, 77 KB), with 30 million having no access to mental health treatment in their counties.
-These people are forced to contend with mental, emotional and relationship issues without the benefit of a mental health counselor’s knowledge, skills and experience.
+These people are forced to contend with mental, emotional and relationship issues without the help of a mental health counselor’s knowledge, skills and experience.
 Becoming a mental health counselor is one way to address this gap in mental health care.

 What is the job outlook for a mental health counselor?